hzchng/drowsiness-detector/README.md

 PS: Model that we used is from the dataflair project too.

+# Future Planning
+1. Connect to real time database (firebase)
+1. Change to use our own deep learning model.

 ## Group Members
 1. Tan Yeung How
 1. Nurhidayah Halim